Metorik Alternative

 Metorik is WooCommerce-only.
 If your portfolio includes Shopify stores alongside WooCommerce sites — and most agency portfolios do — you need different analytics tools per platform.

-Burrow normalizes commerce events from both platforms.
-A WooCommerce order.paid and a Shopify order.paid have the same structure in the Ecommerce channel.
-Your agency dashboard shows commerce activity across all clients regardless of which platform powers their store.
+Burrow covers the WooCommerce side today through the WordPress plugin.
+Shopify support is in development — once it ships, a WooCommerce order.paid and a Shopify order.paid will have the same structure in the Ecommerce channel, and your agency dashboard will show commerce activity across all clients regardless of which platform powers their store.

 WooCommerce integration | Ecommerce operations use case | Compare with Kleio